 Lower the drinking age in select states as part of a pilot program.

 Repealing the National Minimum Drinking Age Act is a difficult task, but individual states could be allowed to run a pilot program with a lower drinking age to study the effects.
-Choose Responsibility has suggested that if a state presents a plan for educating and licensing young adults to drink, and show how it can help maintain low levels of fatalities while lowering the drinking age, that they could perhaps be a waiver of the imposed penalties of the NMDAA for a minimum of five years.
+Choose Responsibility has suggested that if a state presents a plan for educating and licensing young adults to drink, and show how it can help maintain low levels of fatalities while lowering the drinking age, that they could perhaps receive a waiver of the imposed penalties of the NMDAA for a minimum of five years.
 One of the ways they suggested doing it is through individual states creating a mechanism to collect data to monitor the effects of the change in law, and states should submit these statistics to congress, along with an analysis of the effects of the waiver.
+For a review of the academic debate around this proposal, see Carpenter & Dobkin, Journal of Economic Perspectives, 2011.

 Relax guidelines for purchasing low-content alcohol.